HumanCellAtlas/fusillade/Readme.md

 - arn:**hca**:**query**:region:**integration**:**resourcetype**/resource/qualifier

 #### Resource ACL
-A new resource type is created by providing the name of the resource type, and the actions that can be performed on it.
+A new `resource_type` is created by providing the name of the `resource_type`, and the actions that can be performed on it.
- Once a resource type is created you can store specific ids of the resource you'd like to control.
+ Once a `resource_type` is created you can store `resource_id`s of that `resource_type` to apply ACLs.

+An `access_policy` is a policy associated with a `resource_type` and is used to define the different access levels between principals and `resource_id`s.
+A principal may have only one level of access to a `resource_id`.
+All `resource_id`s use the same pool of access policies for that particular `resource_type`.
+This mean that modifying an `access_policy`, modifies it for all principals with that access level to a `resource_id`.
+New access policies can be defined for a `resource_type` after the `resource_type` has been created.
+Deleting an `access_policy` removes access for all principals with that level of access between a `resource_id`.
+ Access policies can only define policies that use actions supported by that `resource_type`.
+ Actions can be added and removed after a `resource_type` has been created.

+The creator of a `resource_id` is automatically designated as the owner of the resource.
+The owner of a resource can add additional owners, and assign access levels to their resource.
 A principal only has access to resource they are give access to, either directly or through group membership.

-The creator of a resource ID is automatically designated as the owner of the resource.
-The owner of a resource can add additional owners, and assign access levels to their resource.
-The different levels of access are defined by access policies associated with a resource type.
-New access policies can be defined for a resource type after the resource type has been created.
-All resources of that type share the same access policies and can only be assigned access policies that have already been defined.
-Access policies can only define policies that use actions supported by that resource type.
-Actions can be added and removed after a resource type has been created.
-If a resource type is deleted, all access policies and resource ids associated with that type are deleted.
+If a `resource_type` is deleted, all access policies and `resource_id`s associated with that type are deleted.

 # Using Fusillade as a library